documaster/documaster-api/v1/model.md

 The `expand` sections describe the supported values for the `expand` field in requests.

-The `expandPageSize` can be set to any value that is set in the `expand` list of the particular request.
+The `expandPageSize` field can be specified for any expanded resource that is also specified in the `expand` list of the request.

+The `expandSort` field can be specified for any expanded resource that is also specified in the `expand` list of the request.

 ## Classification